iAPX/minipavi-fwk/docs/en/Bootstrap.md

 ## Service Handler
-The Default Service Handler could be changed by modifying /services/global-config.php, see [Service Handler](./Service-handler.md)
+The Default Service Handler could be changed by modifying /services/global-config.php.

 ## References